jscdev909/SpiteAndMalice/README.md

 The configuration file is automatically re-written each time you press OK in the client.
 To get a blank client setup screen again, simply delete the configuration file.

 Press OK to connect to another client to play the game.
 You should see connection status notifications on the client and the server should start outputting status messages for the players as well.
-At this point both running clients should be able to connect to each other and play the game.
+At this point two running and properly-configured clients should be able to connect to each other and play the game.

 Enjoy!